Projects

 Digital Skills module

-Being literate in today's world means more than just opening books.
+Being literate in today's world means more than just reading books.
 In fact, most reading is now done digitally - on computers, tablets, and phones.
 While this opens up a whole new world of accessible text, it also presents a set of new challenges, especially to people who are unfamiliar with digital technology.

 Argumentative discussion

-This IES project awarded to and led by ETS (PI: Yi Song), is also in collaboration with the University of Delaware (co-PI Ralph Ferretti) and University of Memphis (co-PI John Sabatini).
+This IES project awarded to and led by ETS (PI: Yi Song), is also in collaboration with the University of Delaware (co-PI: Ralph Ferretti) and University of Memphis (co-PI John Sabatini).

 NAEP Trend Gap Analysis